wlowi/TXos/README.txt

 OK: Analog Switches:
   Switch controlled by analog input In1 - In8

-Channel Rate:
+OK: Channel Range:
-  Adjust range for analog channels Ac1 - Ac6 (Range +/- 125%)
+  Adjust range for analog channels In1 - In6 (Range +/- 125%)

 OK: Assign Inputs:
   Assign inputs to logical channels